-In Vancouver, night two, Harris zeroes in on the resurrection.
+In Vancouver, night one, Harris zeroes in on the resurrection.
 Surely, as a man of science, Peterson can at least acknowledge that the resurrection probably didn’t happen?
 Surely this is the lowest of all possible bars for a modern man to clear?
 The ensuing exchange is fascinating:

 Harris: “Let’s put this probabilistically.
 Anything is possible.
 I’ll tell you that it’s possible that he was physically resurrected.”